When Is the Best Time

 Closure at 10 pm in winter, 12 pm in summer, but always at 8 pm on Sundays.

 Exploring Funchal by car is challenging and parking, too.
 I met Fabio and his Tuk Tuk.
 This is a convenient way to see all the interesting sights of Funchal in one day.
 He knows a lot about his hometown.
 Learn all you want to know about Funchal and Madeira during a ride with Fabio.
-Get in contact with him either via Instagram, the link is added to the picture or send him a message. +351 933 771 892
+Get in contact with him either via Instagram or send him a message. +351 933 771 892

 This is my top tip for an excellent day in Funchal from my own experience.